 “The Train Ride” (Austin, Texas: Harcourt Achieve Inc, 2006).
 Author.

 “A Better Idea” (Austin, Texas: Harcourt Achieve Inc, 2006).
 Author.

 “Pueblo Ruins” (Melbourne, Australia: Rigby, 2000).
 Author and photographer.

 Garcia’s photographs are published in “Santa Fe Bohemia: The Art Colony 1964-1980” (Santa Fe, N.M.: Sunstone Press, 2006).

 Garcia’s photographs are published in “A Voice in Our Wilderness: John Husar’s Timeless Writings on the Outdoors, Strange Meals, and Life’s Simple Moments” (Chicago, IL: Triumph Books, 2004).
 In addition, Garcia was the photo editor of this book.

 Garcia was an assistant photo editor for “Why Architecture Matters: Lessons from Chicago” by Pulitzer Prize-winning author Blair Kamin (Chicago, IL: University of Chicago Press, 2003).

 Garcia is fluent in Spanish and has lived in many countries, including Mexico, Ecuador and The Czech Republic.
 She has photographed Gypsies in Prague, Day of the Dead in Oaxaca, Mexico, teenage mothers in Ecuador and markets in Morocco.
-Garcia currently lives in Chicago with her husband Alex, who is a Pulitzer Prize-winning photographer and photo columnist for The Chicago Tribune.
+Garcia currently lives in Chicago with her husband Alex, who is a Pulitzer Prize-winning photographer.